The 7 Most Common Motorcycle Accident Injuries

 People with partial spinal cord injuries retain some level of motor function and sensation below the point of injury, though there are many degrees of severity.
 Complete spinal cord injuries involve total severance of the spinal cord and result in a complete loss of sensation and motor control below the injury.

 In addition, spinal cord paralysis is categorized as either paraplegia or tetraplegia.
-Paraplegia is the form most people are familiar with and affects all or part of the legs, trunk, or internal organs below the point of injury.
+Paraplegia is the form most people are familiar with and it affects all or part of the legs, trunk, or internal organs below the point of injury.
 Tetraplegia, also called quadriplegia, affects your arms, legs, hands, feet, and internal organs in the torso.

 Depending on the nature of your spinal cord injury, there may be other chronic secondary complications, including respiratory problems, cardiovascular problems, urinary and bowel complications, pain syndromes, pressure ulcers, and osteoporosis.